flixcoo/Cabo-Counter/README.md

 🔗 App Store: [Cabo Counter on Apple App Store]() `//todo`

-## ✨ Features
+## 🃏 Features

-- 👥 Support for 2-5 players
+- Supports games with 2 - 5 players
-- ⚖️ Two game modes:
+- Two game modes:
   - **Point Limit Mode**: Play until a certain point limit is reached
   - **Unlimited Mode**: Play without an limit and end the round at any point
-- 🔢 Automatic score calculation with:
+- Automatic score calculation with:
   - Falsly calling Cabo
   - Exact 100-point bonus (score halving)
   - Kamikaze rule handling
-- 📊 Round history tracking via graph and table
+- Round history tracking via graph and table
-- 🎨 Customizable
+- Customizable
   - Change the default settings for point limits and cabo penaltys
   - Choose a default game mode for every new created game
-- 💿 Im- and exporting certain games or the whole app data
+- Im- and exporting certain games or the whole app data

 The complete rules of the game are also available in the repository wiki at [Cabo Rules (English)](https://github.com/flixcoo/cabo-counter/wiki/CABO-Rules-(English))